Translate a Poem

 One poem can be translated in many different ways - close translations, 'freer' versions, after-images and metamorphoses of all kinds.

-You do not need to have translated poetry before to have a go at translating this poem, nor do you need to speak Thai. » Submit your version
+You do not need to have translated poetry before to have a go at translating this poem, nor do you need to speak Portuguese - a 'literal' translation has been provided from which you may craft your final version.

 Poem in translation